bmorris3/retrieval/docs/retrieval/tutorial.rst

     plt.show()

-The algorithm produces a "chain" of posterior samples for the temperature of the atmosphere, which we see is roughly Gaussian in shape and centered near 1510 K with an uncertainty of roughly 10 K.
+The algorithm produces a "chain" of posterior samples for the temperature of the atmosphere, which we see is roughly Gaussian in shape, yielding a temperature measurement of :math:`T \approx 1510 \pm 10` K.

 ABC without a likelihood
 ++++++++++++++++++++++++